-ECCLESHALL PARISH COUNCIL – FOOTPATHS COMMITTEE – DRAFT, to be approved.
+ECCLESHALL PARISH COUNCIL – FOOTPATHS COMMITTEE MINUTES – September 4th, 2019

 A meeting of the Footpaths Committee of Eccleshall Parish Council was held on Wednesday September 4th, 2019 at Eccleshall Community Centre at 7.00pm.